Distributed reactive power feedback control for voltage regulation and loss minimization

+We model the grid power lines as series impedances, neglecting their shunt admittance.
 For every edge $e$ of the graph, we define by $z_e$ the impedance of the corresponding power line.
-We assume the following. \begin{assumption} All power lines in the grid have the same inductance/resistance ratio, i.e.
+We assume the following. \begin{assumption} All the power lines in the grid have the same inductance/resistance (X/R) ratio, but possibly different impedance magnitude, i.e.

 for any $e$ in $\edges$ and for a fixed $\theta$. \end{assumption}